bruc3mackenzi3/golang-http-server/README.md

 Run the unit tests with the command:
 `go test`

+The program has been tested in Windows and Linux.

 ### Coverage
 The matrix operations have complete code coverage with both expected and erroneous cases tested.
 See `matrix_test.go`